 - Non-skilled services

 To make matters more complicated, there are some exceptions where the provider can collect out-of-pocket payments for covered services.
 This is when the services are not considered “medically reasonable and necessary.”
 How does one decide if it is medically reasonable and necessary?
 By using their clinical reasoning.
-However, if in doubt, utilizing the ABN is important to cover all bases.
+However, if in doubt, utilizing the Advanced Beneficiary Notice of Non-Coverage (ABN) may be appropriate.
+Remember, the ABN is a legal document and must be used appropriately.
+So read the directions carefully for this document.

 Of course, there are plenty of situations where a clinician would not need to bill Medicare if the services are not medically necessary, a skilled service is not being provided, or the service would never be covered under Medicare.
 AOTA has released a specific guideline for home modifications this past year.
 Many practitioners run profitable clinics that bill Medicare in addition to private payers.
 Part of the challenge with running any company is considering the “case-mix,” meaning how many patients of each payer source you need to remain profitable.